kiyolee/setdbg/README.md

 This is a handy utility to set automatic start-up debugger.

-For Windows, registry setting "Image File Execution Options" is a well known method to start some debugger automatically whenever certiain named executable is executed.
+For Windows, registry setting "Image File Execution Options" is a well known method to start some debugger automatically whenever certain named executable is executed.
 Manually changing the setting using regedit can be tidious though, especially so if needed to locate the debugger first.